-Applying to use a certified trade mark is similar to applying for an ordinary trade mark.
+Applying to use a certification trade mark is similar to applying for an ordinary trade mark.
 However, in addition to the normal process, a copy of the certification trade mark’s set of rules must be supplied.
 This should be done when the application is made or as soon as possible after it is made.

 Rules for a certification trade mark